STAR

 What is a prior authorization?

-Under medical and prescription drug plans, certain medications may need approval from your health insurance carrier before they’re covered.
+Under medical and prescription drug plans, certain services and medications may need approval from PCHP before they’re covered.
+This approval is called a prior authorization, and your doctor will work with PCHP to get this approval for you.

 What types of medications typically need approval?

-• Those that may be unsafe when combined with other medications
+• May be unsafe when combined with other medications

 • Have lower-cost, equally effective alternatives available